JuliaDynamics/DynamicalSystems.jl/docs/src/index.md

 # Introduction
 `DynamicalSystems.jl` is a Julia package for the exploration of continuous and discrete dynamical systems.
 It aims to be a useful and powerful companion for students and scientists treading on the field of Chaos, nonlinear dynamics and dynamical systems in general.
+You can [join our chatroom](https://gitter.im/JuliaDynamics/Lobby) for discussions related to dynamical systems and Julia as well as for asking questions about the packages of the JuliaDynamics organization!

+Currently the package
-The package treats the following types of dynamical systems:
+treats the following types of dynamical systems:

 * [Discrete Maps](system_definition/#discrete-systems)